Getting Started

 To figure out the name of a key, you can use either xev (widely available, runs via xwayland) or wev.
 Alternatively, search for keysym names directly in xkbcommon-keysyms.h.

-Step 4 - Start a background-image client and a panel
+Step 3 - Use a wallpaper and a panel

-The >/dev/null 2>&1 is simply there to hide the logging.
-Don’t forget the & at the end otherwise the compositor will get stuck on that line.
+IMPORTANT: The & at the end is needed to prevent the compositor getting stuck on that line.

 Refer to the man pages for full documentation.